Graduate Certificate in Executive and Professional Coaching

 - Practitioners desiring advanced professional development

-This program is an International Coach Federation Accredited Coach Training Program (ACTP).
+This program is an International Coach Federation (ICF) Accredited Coach Training Program (ACTP).

 - Admission Requirements

 - Sample a Class

 **Applications now being accepted for Spring 2016 semester

 - A bachelor’s degree from an accredited university and five years of satisfactory work experience; for consideration of exceptions contact the program director

 - A complete online application form, which includes personal, employment and education information